How to Choose a Zipper Slider

 Not finding what you're looking for above?
 You may need a more specialized slider.
 You'll still have to follow steps 1 & 2 from this guide, though.

-Bottom sliders are found at the bottom on two-way zippers.
+Bottom sliders are found at the bottom of two-way separating zippers.
 Bottom sliders are different to standard (top) sliders and will need to be replaced with specific bottom sliders.

 Reversible sliders are found on reversible jackets.
 They either swing around the top to switch sides or they have a two-handle pull (there's a handle on each side of